Dandenong Ranges National Park, Melbourne

 How to use Public Transport to the Dandenongs

-The most direct access to the Dandenong Ranges, on public transport, is to take the train to Upper Ferntree Gully station and catch a connecting bus into the hills or go a little further on the train to Belgrave where buses connect.
-It is also easy to walk directly into the forest from Belgrave or Upper Ferntree Gully.
+The most direct access to the Dandenong Ranges on public transport is to take the train to Upper Ferntree Gully station and catch a connecting bus into the hills, or go a little further on the train to Belgrave, where buses connect.
+It is possible to walk directly into the forest from Belgrave or Upper Ferntree Gully, or take the local bus up.

 There is a train service to Croydon and a connecting bus coming up from the other side of the mountain through Montrose.
 A bus service also runs from Lilydale train station through Monbulk to Belgrave.